-Now that we looked at a book for a bit older kids – here is one that is great for younger ones!
+Now that we looked at a book for older kids – here is one that is great for younger ones!
 This board book is simple and engaging, with great images as well as vocabulary.
 Perfect for preschoolers!
 Plus, even older kids would still want to see if they can say those challenging dinosaur names!

 Dinosaur A-Z by Roger Priddy

 I am pretty obsessed with alphabet books.
 Put “A-Z” on something and I immediately take a second glance – call it a Kindergarten teacher’s curse, but I can’t help it!
-I love this book for kindergarten.
+I love this book for Kindergarten.
 It gives you information on 26 dinos from (you guessed it) A-Z!

 Dinosaurs Love Underpants by Claire Freedman

 Now we have left the factual for some good old silly fun!
 This book is hilarious and my kids are always rolling with laughter when I read it.
 Probably by just the word “underpants” alone.
 This book is a silly take on the reason behind the dino extinction.
-Was it, perhaps, and underpants war?
+Was it, perhaps, an underpants war?

 Harry and the Bucketful of Dinosaurs by Ian Whybrow

-Harry finds some old dinosaurs at his grandmas house.
+Harry finds some old dinosaurs at his grandma’s house.
 He names them all (with their true names) and takes them everywhere with him.
 But what happens when Harry leaves those dinos on a train?

 How Do Dinosaurs Play with Their Friends? by Jane Yolen

 The How Do Dinosaurs series has some great lessons for little ones!
-I love this book that teaches a lesson on being a good friend, while using the fun, familiar dinosaur characters from the series.
+I love this book that teaches a lesson on being a good friend while using the fun, familiar dinosaur characters from the series.
 What does “play nicely” really mean?
 This book shares lots of examples that kids can relate to in a fun and meaningful way.